 Friday Flings was established in 2002 to promote downtown Palmer as a shopping destination for locals, visitors and tourists to gather and to promote community and economic development within downtown Palmer.
 It is held every Friday from 10:00AM - 6:00PM during the summer in the heart of downtown Palmer across the street from the Palmer Museum of History and Art.
 It provides the public with quality produce, crafts and entertainment in one of the most beautiful surroundings Alaska has to offer.
-This year's Friday Fling will operate beginning May 24 through August 14, 2015.
+This year's Friday Fling will operate beginning in May 2016.

 PALMER MUSK OX FARM